Gorsuch's break with Trump could help the SCOTUS nominee get confirmed

 "I think that basically gives people comfort that didn't have comfort," Manchin said.
 "That has helped him" in his quest for confirmation.

-Gorsuch Wednesday told Senator Richard Blumenthal of Connecticut and Senate Minority Leader Chuck Schumer that he was "disheartened by the demoralizing" remarks Trump made about the judges who are considering his immigration ban executive order.
+Gorsuch on Wednesday told Sen. Richard Blumenthal, D-Connecticut, and Senate Minority Leader Chuck Schumer, D-New York, that he was "disheartened by the demoralizing" remarks Trump made about the judges who are considering his immigration ban executive order.

 But Schumer said that Gorsuch needs to be more public about his dissatisfaction with Trump in order to appeal to many Democrats.